pmcollins/gumdrop/gumdrop.json/README.md

 As a happy side effect, however, because it doesn't use reflection, this library happens to be over twice as fast as Google's Gson library at serializing and deserializing to and from JSON, all without having made any explicit performance optimizations.

+For a little more information about how this works under the hood, see [Gumdrop Common](../gumdrop.common/).